-Finding a job abroad is awesome, you get exposed to new experiences, people and cultures that you never would get to if you stayed at home, and you grow by overcoming the challenges of working abroad.
+Getting a job abroad is awesome!
+You get exposed to new experiences, people and cultures that you never would get to if you stayed at home, and you grow by overcoming the challenges of working abroad.
 Interestingly, finding a job abroad is almost certainly easier than you think!
-From making yourself more interesting (who doesn’t want that), to forging strong relationships with friends to long-term brain and career benefits, let’s take a look at 10 reasons why finding a job abroad is awesome!
-Be sure to keep an eye out for the infographic on how to find a job abroad in just 7 seven steps!
+From making yourself more interesting (who doesn’t want that), to forging strong relationships with friends to the long-term brain and career benefits, let’s take a look at the 10 reasons why finding jobs abroad is awesome!
+Be sure to keep an eye out for the infographic illustrating the process of finding work abroad in just 7 steps!

-Let’s be honest, people who have had fun experiences in places we’ve never been are just cool.
-Let’s say you’re stuck in the office 9-5 for 50 weeks a year while someone else is hiking through forests, swimming in the ocean, camping on a mountain or partying in the most fun clubs in the land.
+Let’s be honest, those who have had fun experiences in places we’ve never been to are just cool.
+Let’s say you’re stuck in the office 9-5 for 50 weeks a year while someone else is hiking through forests, swimming in the ocean, camping on a mountain, or partying in the most fun clubs in the land.
 Maybe they're even doing all that in a foreign country?
-I imagine you would be envious of that right?.
+I imagine you would be envious of that, right?.
 That’s not to say life has to be one or the other!
-It’s completely possible to have these amazing experiences as well as a completely normal job, it’s just that if you stay in the same place (unless you’re one of the lucky few born in a perfect part of the world) you’ll probably need to move around to experience the wide variety of what the world offers!
+It’s completely possible to have these amazing experiences, working a completely normal job at the same time, it’s just that if you stay in the same place (unless you’re one of the lucky few born in a perfect part of the world), you’ll probably need to move around to experience the wide variety of what the world offers!

-Finding a job abroad is way more difficult than at home for a few reasons: language barriers, lack of contacts, awareness of vacancies and even knowing which companies are in the area can make the job search feel a million times more difficult.
+It's more difficult to find work abroad than at home for a few reasons: language barriers, lack of contacts, awareness of vacancies and even not knowing which companies are in the area can make the process of searching for a job feel a million times more difficult.

-One way around this problem is to register with a job board like Europe Language Jobs, it does most of the hard work for you, collating all the information regarding vacancies in countries and cities all over Europe so you can quickly & easily check in one place for vacancies in your chosen field & destination!
+One way around this problem is to register with a job board like Europe Language Jobs.
+It does most of the hard work for you, collating all the information regarding various positions and attractive employers in countries and cities all over Europe, so you can quickly & easily check in one place for vacancies in your chosen field & destination!
 Not to mention, all their services are free, so getting professional help costs you literally nothing!

-Getting out of your comfort zone can be in the form of a change in your routine, this can be a big shock to the system and take some adjustment, but this will help you in a few different ways.
-Firstly it forces you to come up with a new routine or incorporate new activities, maybe ones you enjoy that you would never have experienced back home.
+Getting out of your comfort zone can come in the form of a change in your routine.
+This can be a big shock to the system and might require some adjustment, but this will help you in a few different ways.
+Firstly, it forces you to come up with a new routine or incorporate new activities, maybe ones you enjoy that you would never have experienced back home.
 For example…

 No!
 You adjust!
-You can always find alternatives, something you can do in Barcelona that you can’t in England (unless you’re a bit of a maniac) is have a morning swim in the sea!
-It’s refreshing, good for your health, better on the joints than running, it’s free and you can even relax on a nice beach before or after work, not a bad way to start the day!
+You can always find alternatives - something you can do in Barcelona that you can’t in England (unless you’re a bit of a maniac), is have a morning swim in the sea!
+It’s refreshing, beneficial for your health, better on the joints than running.
+Additionally, it’s free and you can even relax on a nice beach before or after work.
+Not a bad way to start the day!

-Life is limited, use the time you have to experience as much of it as you can, growing up and living your life in the same place has its benefits: its comfortable, you have a safety blanket of family and friends, you know where everything is, where all the fun spots are and you can settle into a comfortable routine.
-For many people however, this way of life can be a negative as well as a positive.
+Life is limited - use the time you have to experience as much of it as you can.
+Growing up and living your life in the same place has its benefits: it's comfortable, you have a safety blanket of family and friends, you know where everything is, can easily find all the fun spots, and you can settle into a comfortable routine.
+For many individuals, however, this way of life can be negative as well as positive.

-I remember my first weekend in Barcelona, nobody told me all the supermarkets close on a Sunday and if you need to buy food, you have to visit the smaller corner shops where the food is half the size for twice the price, nightmare.
+I remember my first weekend in Barcelona; nobody told me all the supermarkets close on a Sunday and if you need to buy food, you have to visit the smaller corner shops where the food is half the size for twice the price, a nightmare.

-To many hiring managers, seeing a candidate has experience of living and working abroad is a good indicator of a few things, some things we have spoken about already and some we haven’t:
+To many hiring managers, seeing a candidate has experience living abroad is a good indicator of a few things.
+Some of them we have spoken about already, and some we haven’t:

 • Brave to take calculated risks

-• Likely has experience dealing with different people & cultures
+• Likely has experience working with different personalities & dealing with various cultures

 • Speaks a second language that would be useful for us?